 As DeFi might pose serious security risks to users, applications like InsurAce Protocol and Nexus Mutual step up to offer insurance services on digital assets, mainly focusing on fungibles.
 Smart contract and wallet exploits, exchange hacks, stablecoin depegs, and any other damages caused by specific failures intrinsic to decentralized finance are covered through these services.

 The most basic version of payments has been functionally present way before DeFi emerged as oneo f the core use cases of cryptocurrencies.
 The introduction of conditionality through smart contracts on the other hand allowed DeFi to incorporate programmability to these services.
 Applications like Superfluid on EVM chains and MeanFi on Solana allow parties to stream money with a continuous settlement with sub-second updates.
-Having the money sent equally in a time period facilitates recurring payments such as rewards and subscriptions.
+Having scheduled payments over a specific time period helps facilitates recurring payments such as rewards and subscriptions.

 Other DeFi Components